Getting a Mortgage After an IVA

 How long should you wait to apply?

-Your IVA is removed from the public insolvency register as soon as the term ends (usually five years), however, it remains on your credit record for a further year after that.
-It’s at this point you can consider applying for credit again.
+Your IVA is removed from the public insolvency register as soon as the term ends (usually five years); however, it remains on your credit record for a further year after that.
+At this point, you can consider applying for credit again.

-There are some lenders who will only consider applications, based on the number of years since the IVA has ended and others whose criteria is based on the number of years since it was first registered.
+Some lenders will only consider applications based on the number of years since the IVA ended, and others whose criteria are based on the number of years since it was first registered.

 Lenders eligibility criteria

-The table below provides a useful snapshot of how a selection of lenders currently consider applications from someone who has recently had an IVA.
+The table below provides a helpful snapshot of how a selection of lenders currently consider applications from someone who has recently had an IVA.

-The above information was correct at the time of writing (October 2021).
-However lenders reserve the right to amend their criteria at any time.
+The above information was correct at the time of writing (March 2025).
+However, lenders reserve the right to amend their criteria at any time.

-So, for example, if your IVA was first registered, say, seven years ago then Barclays would now consider your application whereas HSBC wouldn’t look at it for a further twelve months.
+So, for example, if your IVA was first registered, say, seven years ago, Barclays would now consider your application, whereas HSBC wouldn’t look at it for another twelve months.

-There are other factors and criteria to consider when you apply for a mortgage, which is why using an experienced mortgage broker, rather than going directly to a lender, can make all the difference.
+There are other factors and criteria to consider when applying for a mortgage, which is why using an experienced mortgage broker rather than going directly to a lender can make all the difference.

 Which lenders have you already tried?